lmendezayl/exactasdle/README.md

 - React for building the user interface.
 - Node.js and Python for handling requests and managing game logic.
-- MySQL or SQLite to store the course information and attributes.
+- MySQL to store the course information and attributes.

 ##  Contributing
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Credits
+Designs for this project were created by [Valentina Curcio](https://www.behance.net/valentinacurcio1)